vmware-samples/euc-samples/Windows-Samples/README.md

 ### Suggested Information
 The following information should be included when possible.
 Inclusion of information provides valuable information to consumers of the resource.

-* VMWare Airwatch version against which the sample was developed/tested
+* VMWare Workspace ONE UEM version against which the sample was developed/tested
 * Client Operating System version against which the sample was developed/tested (e.g. Windows Build number, or macOS Version and Build Number)
 * Language (Bash/Python/Powershell) version against which the sample was developed/tested